Reading Time: 5 minutes 39 seconds

-Plyometric exercises are just plain fun.
+Plyometric training and exercises are just plain fun.
 Who doesn't want to jump and leap?
 It almost feels like being a kid again, and if you can make workouts fun, why not?

 There is much more to plyometric jumps than the joy of leaping, of course.
 Plyometrics are crucial exercises for developing and improving power.

 From plyo pushups to jumping squats, these moves target the big muscle groups, harnessing the elastic energy in the stretch shortening cycle of muscle contractions to build brute power.

 Any client can benefit from improving power, including your athletes and beginners.
 Just be sure that you start clients out safely and progress at a pace that makes sense for each individual to avoid injuries.

 Power is a physics term.
 It is a measurement of the amount of work done in a period of time.
 Work is the amount of force generated over a particular distance.
 In mathematical terms:

 Work = Force x Distance

 Power = Force x Distance/Time

 In sports and exercise, we tend to think of strength or speed as the only measurable factors.
 But power is important too.
 The faster you perform a movement, the more power you generate.

 If you perform a weighted squat by rising up three feet with a 150-pound barbell, you have done 450 foot-pounds of work (150 pounds x 3 feet).